biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 # A Walk Through The Curation Interface- Adding Knowledge

-To land on the Curation Interface from the Dash Board, click + on the Knowledge field (1), or from the drop-down "+" menu click Knowledge (2).
+To land on the Curation Interface from the Dash Board, click + on the Knowledge field (1), or from the drop-down "+" menu, click Knowledge (2).

 ![[curation1.jpg]]